E-Learning-HL/Elearning-BE/README.md

 ## Git convention:

-<i>To protect main source code, please don't directly push your code to `master` branch.</i>
+<i>To protect main source code, please don't directly push your code to `main` branch.</i>

-There are two branches: `master` branch and `development` branch
+There are two branches: `main` branch and `development` branch

-- The `master` branch stores the production code.
+- The `main` branch stores the production code.
 - The `development` one contains the code that is in development.

-We are developers, so we should use `development` branch and left `master` for leader BaoLe
+We are developers, so we should use `development` branch and left `master` for leader DuyLinh

 ### For developement phase